Share This Post

 For three years, he served as a prosecutor and investigator with the Vehicle Crimes Division.
 After leaving the office, he was allocated to the Major Offenders Division.
 There he carried out the critical prosecution of narcotics trafficking cases and illegal pill mill operations.

-In the year 2012, then Texas Governor, Rick Perry (now U.S. energy secretary), appointed Patrick as a presiding judge at the 177th state district court.
+In the year 2012, then Texas Governor, Rick Perry (now U.S. energy secretary), appointed Ryan K. Patrick as a presiding judge at the 177th state district court.
 Later, in the same year, he was elected for the position where he served his complete four-year term.

-After losing the seat in 2016 to Democratic election wave, he afterward shifted back to solo practicing.
+After losing the seat in 2016 to Democratic election wave, he afterwards shifted back to solo practicing.
 During his private practitioner tenure, he was working as the senior counsel with HooverSlovacek, a Houston law firm.
 He worked intensively on felony criminal defense work.

 U.S. Attorney for Southern Texas

 As the chief federal prosecutor, he is responsible for prosecuting and defending a wide variety of welfare cases of one of the significant and largest districts of the United States.
 It includes 43 counties and the chief cities of Houston, Galveston, Brownsville, McAllen, Laredo, and Corpus Christi.
 It has nearly 300 local police departments.
 The district witnessed one of the most significant criminal cases in the nation.
-He is the chief law enforcement officer for the Southern District of Texas and will be serving four-year terms
+Ryan K. Patrick is the chief law enforcement officer for the Southern District of Texas and will be serving four-year terms

-Patrick is a Baylor University graduate.
+Ryan K. Patrick is a Baylor University graduate.
 He graduated from the Texas university in 2001.
 In 2006, he obtained his Doctor of Jurisprudence degree from South Texas College of Law, Houston.